WDI-SEA/notes/README.md

 Notes below are organized by topic, but they are unordered.
 This is because we may at any point swap new material in or switch the order of the units.

+Something to know is that some of the lessons here are more historical and haven't been used in at least a couple years.
+For example, the Ruby lessons and the lessons in unit 1 that delve deeper into the guts of ES5 syntax like prototypal inheritance.
+We've elected to skip that in favor of teaching OOP during the Python unit.

+### Future Directions

+We are considering:

+* Dropping jQuery or doing a much lighter version than we are currently.
+* Dropping AJAX and replacing it with Fetch for APIs
+* Dropping AJAX and replacing it with Method Override for RESTful routing
+* Adding a lesson on Django REST framework
+* Enhancing Django material in general
+* Rewriting portions of the Node/Express unit for more fine grained lessonslabs as opposed to a few very long code-alongs.

 ### Connected Classroom Alteration (Fall 2018)

 Connected classroom (SEA and DTLA) used Python/Django as unit 2 instead of unit 4.
 Also removed much of unit 4 computer science topics.